 In this activity, students learn that sometimes we need reminders to play during our day.
-Each student creates a jar, bag, or container with activities that make them feel light, creative, and happy written on small pieces of paper or objects.
-The jars can then be used when they need a "lift" to guide their play.
+Each student creates a small pouch with screen-free activities that make them feel light, creative, and happy written on small stones.
+The pouches can then be used when they need a "lift" to guide their play.